kellyhum/js30/README.md

 ### ✏notes (divided by project)
 1 - redo project using my own solution (to be figured out later)
 2 - solve the 360deg issue (when clock hand reaches 360deg, issue happens)
+3 - redo project using my own solution (to be figured out later)

 ### 💡thoughts
 - really plan your time well.  or maybe that's just because i take forever to design, code then troubleshoot problems...